Children’s Dentistry – Waco, TX

 - Maintaining their regular dental checkups and cleanings twice a year

-Once your child’s permanent teeth are in place, Dr. Cobb and Dr. Lassetter can provide another method of protection to prevent cavities from developing.
+Once your child’s permanent teeth are in place, Dr. Lassetter and Dr. Rivacoba can provide another method of protection to prevent cavities from developing.
 It takes time for your child to develop the manual dexterity to effectively reach and brush their molars.
 Oftentimes, they are hard to reach, which is why dental sealants are an excellent way to protect these teeth from bacteria, plaque, and acids.

 We will paint a clear, plastic-based liquid over the chewing surfaces of these teeth, allowing it to harden in place.
 As a result, this will prevent cavity-causing bacteria from penetrating the sealants and accessing the grooves and pits of your child’s molars.